 - File all the tax returns you’re legally required to file.
 Even if you can’t afford to pay them, file them.

 - Make all required estimated tax payments for the current year.
-This only applies to self-employed workers and small businesses owners.
+This only applies to self-employed workers and small business owners.

 - Make all required federal tax deposits, if you own a business with employees.